adrien-matta/nptool/README/README.md

 where `<pathname>` is the location where you unpacked the NPTool package.

-Typically add these lines to your .profile or .bashrc or .tcshrc files.
+Typically add these lines to your .profile or .bashrc or .tcshrc file.